scrooch-project/Scrooch3-Template/README.md

 ## 🧱 HTML Tweaks (Advanced)

-Even though Scrooch 3 runs on React, the main `index.html` file is editable.
+Even though Scrooch 3 runs on React, the main `.html` files are editable.

 Use it to: